 4. Munich, Germany

-As the centre of the conservative and mainly Catholic state of Bavaria, it is hardly surprising that Munich has one of the oldest and most traditional of Christmas markets.
+As the center of the conservative and mainly Catholic state of Bavaria, it is hardly surprising that Munich has one of the oldest and most traditional of Christmas markets.

 The Christkindlmarkt is held in front of Munich Town Hall in a prime location for the three million visitors in the pedestrian heart of the city.
 Locals reckon that the roots of the market go back into the 14th century, although it has only been in its present prime position since the 1970s.

-Stay in the nearby Eden Wolf Hotel to be in the centre of it all.
+Stay in the nearby Eden Wolf Hotel to stay in the center of it all.

 Stockholm is one of the most beautiful places in the world.
 Its geographical location has contributed much in making Stockholm truly an attraction, It was built on 14 islands which are linked by 57 bridges.
 Across the street from Grona Lund is Skansen, the oldest open-air museum in the world.
 There is another excellent market here selling a whole range of Christmas goods.
 In addition, there are a number of events and activities held here, including traditional candle-making.